Wawel tickets official site: bilety.wawel.krakow.pl

 the building is equipped with a wheelchair ramp (on the exterior courtyard side); no mobility barriers inside

-• the seasonal ticket window (open April–October), located at the Herbowa Gate (ul.
-Kanonicza approach) – please note that there are several low steps to climb in the Vasa Gate
+• the seasonal ticket window (open April–October), located at the Herbowa Gate (Kanonicza Str. approach) – please note that there are several low steps to climb in the Vasa Gate; there is a stepping platform nearby to enable access to the outer courtyard via a circular route

 The Visitors’ Center houses visitors’ services such as the Information Desk, Ticket Windows, Reservation and Guide Service Office, as well as toilet facilities, dining, and shopping.
 The Visitors’ Center also offers free Wi-Fi.